Fermented food: An Ayurvedic perspective

 Conclusion

 The takeaway message is that fermented foods no doubt have numerous benefits for our gut health.
-However, as with all foods, it’s important to understand that not all foods will suit all people – while fermented foods can be a useful addition for some, it will irritate the constitution of others.
+However, as with all foods, it’s important to understand that not everything will suit all people or at all times – while fermented foods can be a useful addition for some, it can irritate the constitution of others.

 Universal tips: